Jamesreinhardt222/comm-documentation-assignment/docs/App_integration.md

 * * *

 ## Adding Apps
-All of the apps you can use are easily accessible from your mainpage.
+All of the apps you can use are easily accessible from your main page.

 1. First, click on "Apps" in your left sidebar.
 This will open a channel displaying all of the apps available for Slack.